Try, Catch and Finally in Java

 So after understanding exceptions and the interruptions they can cause, let's understand how to handle them.

-We handle the exceptions with the help of Exception Handling.
+We handle exceptions with the help of Exception Handling.
 You can use try and catch blocks to handle exceptions.
-Try block is used to define the scope where an exception can occur.
+The Try block defines the scope where an exception can occur.
 The exception, if caused, is then handled by the catch block.
 In the next part, we will understand the syntax of Try and Catch blocks.

 Try Block in Java